 4. Chances are that he/ she will make fewer blunders:

-Younger people will be a lot more confused about what to do as opposed to someone who has some experience in the business world and it is this very confusion that will cause him or her to create a number of blunders and even mistakes.
+Younger people will be a lot more confused about what to do as opposed to someone who has some experience in the business world and it is this very confusion that will cause him or her to create several blunders and even mistakes.

 However, a person who knows what he is going and has plenty of experience on his side will not make such rookie mistakes when carrying out even the simplest of tasks.

-He will have the confidence in order to carry out tasks in an efficient manner.
+He will have the confidence to carry out tasks in an efficient manner.
 Being confident helps a great deal in delivering top quality work.

 5. He/ She will have a greater understanding of the ropes of the business world: